HOW TO PREPARE FOR LONG TERM TRAVEL

 December 16, 2019

 How do you even prepare for long-term travel?
-Well, let me tell you that it’s not easy.
-This kind of trip is different from a regular weekend excursion.
+Well, let me tell you that it’s not easy, as this kind of trip is different from a regular weekend excursion.
 There are so many factors to consider that it may seem daunting and intimidating – but fret not!
-It is manageable especially if you have the discipline and will power.
-As I mentioned in my long term travel story, I started dreaming of doing this once-in-a-lifetime trip after my Central Europe trip in 2016, and it took me 2 years of researching, planning, dreaming, and mustering the courage to finally do it.
+It is manageable, especially if you have the discipline and will power.
+As I mentioned in my long term travel story, I started dreaming of making this once-in-a-lifetime trip after my Central Europe trip in 2016.
+It took me two years of researching, planning, dreaming, and mustering the courage to do it finally.

 CHALLENGES I INITIALLY ENCOUNTERED

-I encountered some roadblocks that nearly delayed this trip – I transferred to a different account at work after some problems with my former account, then my mother nearly lost her job early 2018, and I used part of my savings to pay off something family-related.
-Thank God and all these problems got resolved just in time and I was able to proceed with what I initially planned.
+I encountered some roadblocks that nearly delayed this trip – I transferred to a different account at work after some problems with my former account.
+My mother almost lost her job in early 2018, and I used part of my savings to pay off something family-related.
+Thank God, and all these problems got resolved just in time, and I was able to proceed with what I initially planned.

 HOW TO PREPARE FOR LONG-TERM TRAVEL: MY TIMELINE